kskrobas/npcl64/README.md

  */

 # npcl64
-The npcl is a software application designed for the creation of nanocrystal models and the computation of diffraction.
+The npcl is a software application designed for the creation of nanocrystal models and the computation of diffraction spectra.
 It comes with a command line interface, with simple diagram plotting based on gnuplot.
 The code is based on standard C++ libraries (17 and higher); however, it was exclusively tested on Linux.
 Parallel computing employs the OpenMP library to facilitate computations.

 The 'npcl' meets the POSIX standard, but it's only fully tested in Linux-like and 'cygwin' environments.